-Although married and the mother of three young children, Sanger devoted more and more of her time to her mission.
-Sanger's anger turned into militancy, and her family took a backseat to her crusade.
+Sanger began to devote more and more of her time to her mission.
 In 1914 she coined the term "birth control" and soon began to provide women with information and contraceptives.
 Indicted in 1915 for sending diaphragms through the mail and arrested in 1916 for opening the first birth control clinic in the country, Sanger would not be deterred.
 In 1921 she founded the American Birth Control League, the precursor to the Planned Parenthood Federation, and spent her next three decades campaigning to bring safe and effective birth control into the American mainstream.

 Still More to Do